When to Use “e.g.” and “i.e.” While Writing Your Paper

 We see them often in text, usually in parentheses, and we can usually figure out the context from the text before them, but what do those letters mean?
 The abbreviation “e.g.” stands for the Latin exempli gratia, which means “for example” or “for the sake of example.”
 The abbreviation “i.e.” stands for the Latin phrase id est, which means “that is to say” or “in other words.”
-When writing, we often use these terms to emphasize a point by using examples (e.g.) or stating the point in a different way without a long explanation (i.e.).
+When writing, we often use these terms like examples (e.g.) to emphasize a point or use (i.e.) to state the point in a different way without a long explanation.

 Some confuse the two terms and use them incorrectly.
 The following will provide you with some helpful hints and examples.

 As stated above, e.g. is short for “for example.”
 The easiest way to remember this one is that it starts with an “e” and so does “example.”
-Here are a few sentences using this abbreviation:
+Here’s how to use for example (e.g.) in a sentence: